Find New Article Ideas in Previous Articles

 - Are your articles event-oriented?
 Write about other road trips, home and garden shows, historic events or whatever your readers appreciate.

 This is not an attempt to limit you to one style of writing or to one area of content.
 It suggests that the trends which worked for you in the past can keep on working for you.
 It beats looking for completely new ideas at the cost of neglecting ideas which are right for you.
 Your creativity can find ways to serve up related content in unusual new flavors.

 In their comments on your articles, readers ask questions, offer suggestions and introduce different viewpoints on your topic.
 Why not act on their responses?

 Recently, a reader commented that instead of trying to jog my mother's memory toward the correct facts, it is better to journey back with her into period she remembers.
 It makes sense, but for my own satisfaction, I have to research the advantages.
 That sounds to me like an idea for a new article.

 Instead of answering a question or an objection with a two-hundred word explanation, why not make your answer into a new article in which readers can find further clarification?

 Please do not forget about the polls.
 What do the responses help you to discover about people or about the topic?
 Can you write an article on the response with the most votes?
-Will you like to know how other research findings compare with the findings from your small poll?
+Wouldn't you like to know how other research findings compare with the findings from your small poll?
 Now you have some new information on which to build a new article.

 Try Different Perspectives